JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-no-stdlib`

-- Don't use the bundled Kotlin standard library.
+- Exclude `kotlin-stdlib-js.jar` from the compilation dependencies.

-### `-output <path>`
+### `-output <filepath>`

-- Place the output file into the specified location.
+- Set the destination file for the compilation result.
+The value must be a path to a `.js` file including its name.

 ### `-output-postfix <filepath>`